 - Cord wrap

 All of our items are made from full-grain Horween leather—the best of the best.
-All products are available in these leather color options:
+Additionally, products are available in these leather color options:

 - English Tan

 Popov Leather goods are built to last.
 Consequently, we stand behind our products with a lifetime guarantee.
 Over time, your leather will develop a rich, one-of-a-kind patina.
 It’ll show its wear and tear in the form of rugged beauty marks, but the leather will hold up year after year.